Power of Reading

 Reading aloud is a key part of the Power of Reading.
 The strategy enables all children to access quality texts.
 Reading aloud also enables the teacher to model expressive and fluent reading to the children.
 Children then echo what they have heard read aloud in their own writing.

-• We have chosen to introduce the Power of Reading in EYFS and KS1 as part of our focus on further raising standards in Literacy.
+• We chose to introduce the Power of Reading in EYFS and KS1 as part of our focus on further raising standards in Literacy.
 It was introduced in September 2019 to complement RWI.
+Due to the success we saw in 2019-20, in September 2020 we rolled out the programme across KS2.

-• Analysis has shown that reading comprehension isn’t as high as reading accuracy.
+• Analysis from previous cohorts has shown that reading comprehension isn’t as high as reading accuracy.
 The Power of Reading helps to develop inference and deduction and comprehension skills.
 It also involves children regularly writing in different genres and creates a more cohesive learning experience.

 • Literacy is at the heart of the curriculum and the texts facilitate a range of exciting cross curricular work.